cca/ets_drupal_build/README.md

 Install fabric:
 `pip install fabric`

-OS X users: if `pip` is not available try installing python with homebrew `brew install python`
+Note: if `pip` (python package manager) is not installed on your system: `http://pip.readthedocs.org/en/latest/installing.html`